-- Exercises will be made available online via online submission system [code]expert (https://expert.ethz.ch). - You can work on an exercise for about one week after you have looked at it in the exercise groups (the submission period). - You submit all your solutions via [code]expert. - Your programming solutions are checked and automatically graded by the submission system.
+- Exercises will be made available online via the online submission system [code]expert (https://expert.ethz.ch/). - You can work on an exercise for two weeks after it has been published (the submission period).
+Make sure you always check the due date for the exercises.
+Late submissions are not accepted. - You submit all your solutions via [code]expert. - Your programming solutions are checked and automatically graded by the submission system.
 You will get an immediate feedback indicating the correctness of your solution.
 Your assistant has access to your submissions, will check your solution and give feedback.
-Solutions to theory exercises will manually be graded by your assistant within the system. - The assistant will look at the final submission only.
-A submission is final if it was the last submission within the submission period of an exercise. - The assistant has the right to override the points provided by the auto-grader, for example if the auto-grader failed to detect that you did not follow the exercise instructions. - Within the submission period you can always resubmit. - In order to submit a program, it has to compile without errors.
+Solutions to theory exercises will manually be graded by your assistant within the system. - The assistant will look only at your submission with the best score. - The assistant has the right to override the points provided by the auto-grader, for example, if the auto-grader failed to detect that you did not follow the exercise instructions or hard-coded the test cases.